 I believe we will see a continuous efforts by the U.S. government to expand the enforcement scope of the Foreign Account Tax Compliance Act by increasing the number of Intergovernmental Agreements (“IGAs”).
 Through the IGAs, the IRS hopes to increase FATCA compliance to the most important tax jurisdictions in the world.

 Of course, expanding FATCA compliance to such countries as China, Russia and even India, will continue to present a formidable challenge to the IRS.
 If IGAs are actually enforced in these countries, it would be a major victory for U.S. enforcement efforts given the sheer number of non-compliant U.S. taxpayers from these countries and their stubborn belief (less so in India than in other countries) that the IRS will not be able to expand FATCA to these countries.

 IRS Tax Attorney Top Trend #2: US DOJ Program for Swiss Banks

 Undoubtedly, the latest initiative by the US government in the form of the Department of Justice Program for Non-Prosecution Agreements or Non-Target Letters for Swiss Banks (the “Program”) will occupy the central stage if the attention of any IRS tax attorney who practices in the area of international tax compliance.
-The Program is a unique, unprecedented effort to apply the lessons from the individual IRS Offshore Voluntary Disclosure Program (“OVDP”) that has been running in the United States since 2012 in its current form (and since 2003 in other variations) to foreign banks located in foreign jurisction.
+The Program is a unique, unprecedented effort to apply the lessons from the individual IRS Offshore Voluntary Disclosure Program (“OVDP” now closed) that has been running in the United States since 2012 in its current form (and since 2003 in other variations) to foreign banks located in foreign jurisdictions.